raulra08/playground/web-application/back-end/README.md

 ## Deploy the kong pod (with postgres )

 To protect our API we will use [kong][kong] API gateway.
-Luckyly kong has prepared a kong pod and steps to deploy their API gateway in a kube pod; there are steps to [install][kong-kubernetes] kong in AWS since we already have a Kubernetes cluster then skip all steps to step 3.
+Luckily kong has prepared a kong pod and steps to deploy their API gateway in a kube pod; there are steps to [install][kong-kubernetes] kong in AWS since we already have a Kubernetes cluster then skip all steps to step 3.
 We have all the files mentioned in the kong deployment steps.

 ```
 kubectl create -f postgres.yaml